Why is balance so important?

 Balance is the ability to maintain control of a particular body position whilst performing a given task with minimal postural sway.
 This could be achieved simply by sitting at a table, standing on one leg or riding a bike.
 Maintaining control of body positioning requires good static and dynamic balance, reducing the energy required to perform a host of tasks and activities whilst minimising fatigue.

 Static balance is the ability to maintain control of a position whilst remaining stationary - for example, balancing on one leg or holding a headstand.

 Dynamic balance is the ability to maintain balance and control of the body whilst moving, such as hopping, jumping, riding a bike or snowboarding.

-Balance is important to achieving success in almost every sport or physical activity and is fundamental in the process of learning to ride a bike.
-Through practice using balance equipment and balance bikes, children gain the ability and confidence needed to ride a pedal bike with confidence.
+Balance is vital to achieving success in almost every sport or physical activity and is fundamental in the process of learning to ride a bike.
+Through practice with balance equipment and balance bikes, children gain the ability and confidence needed to ride a pedal bike with confidence.

 Create a Quick Quote OR call us on 0333 241 2430 to discuss further.
 Once a quote has been received please arrange for a Purchase Order to be e-mailed to email@example.com OR faxed to 01952 797465.

 When your Purchase Order has been received an invoice will be sent back to you which also includes a delivery date.